GhostTeam18/File-integrity-checker/README.md

-    ***python file_integrity_checker.py monitor /path/to/files sha256***
+    python file_integrity_checker.py monitor /path/to/files sha256

-    ***This command will start monitoring the specified directory for file changes.
-Whenever a file is modified, the tool will perform an integrity check using the chosen hash algorithm.***
+    This command will start monitoring the specified directory for file changes.
+Whenever a file is modified, the tool will perform an integrity check using the chosen hash algorithm

 ***Make sure to replace the <path>, <hash_algorithm>, <store_path>, <exclusion_list>, <extensions_list>, <file_path>, and <encryption_key> with the appropriate values based on your specific use case.***